Vegan Info

 When water is not being used for meat, dairy and egg production, it is being infected with toxins and waste from the industry.
 The mass number of crops to feed livestock are treated with extreme amounts of fertilizers and pesticides (including herbicides, insecticides, fungicides and bactericides), the excess of which runs off into surrounding waterways (Brown, 2022; Clean Water Action, 2022; FAO, 2017)."

-Source: https://iapwa.org/the-environmental-cost-of-animal-agriculture/
+Source: https://iapwa.org/

 "Livestock farms in England polluted rivers 300 times last year, causing 20 major incidents, according to the latest government figures.
 Yet only six farms were prosecuted in 2021, with the Environment Agency giving out warning letters instead.